mysql/mysql-utilities/doc/man/mysqldiff.rst

 * Changes in the definer clause for events are not supported.

-* MySQL Cluster-specific SQL extensions are not supported.
+* SQL extensions specific to MySQL Cluster are not supported.

 For the :option:`--difftype` option, the permitted values are not case sensitive.
 In addition, values may be specified as any unambiguous prefix of a valid value.
 For example, :option:`--difftype=d` specifies the differ type.
-An error is generated if a prefix matches more than one valid value.
+An error occurs if a prefix matches more than one valid value.

 EXAMPLES
 --------

-To scan all tables in the employees database to see the possible redundant and duplicate indexes as well as the **DROP** statements for the indexes, use this command::
+To compare the ``employees`` and ``emp`` databases on the local server, use this command::

     $ mysqldiff --server1=root@localhost employees:emp1